jgiggler/cs361-microservice-list-shuffle/readme.md

 An example in python using the json library provided:
 ![alt text](image-1.png)

 An example function to send a list to the microservice is provided in Python.
-Using the client function you pass a list and an optional seed.
+Using the randomize function you pass a list and an optional seed.

 **Example: randomize(list, seed) or randomize(list)**